-The percentage of the Fund's NAV that is invested in companies that are evaluated by the Investment Manager as providing products, services, operations and business activities that provide for positive social and environmental outcomes related to the three impact themes which the Investment Manager primarily focuses on, Life Essentials, Human Empowerment and Environment.
-The Fund seeks to maintain at least 90% of NAV in shares of companies that meet these criteria.
+The percentage of the Fund's net assets that is invested in companies that are evaluated by the Investment Manager as providing products, services, operations and business activities that provide for positive social and environmental outcomes related to the three impact themes which the Investment Manager primarily focuses on, Life Essentials, Human Empowerment and Environment.
+The Fund will maintain at least 90% of net assets in shares of companies that meet these criteria.